 - Use gluten free pasta to make this gluten free

-How to Add Extra Veggies to this Spicy Garlic Chicken Pasta
+How to Add Extra Vegetables to Pasta Dishes

 We are a huge fan of extra vegetables and try to add some to every meal.